Transaction Enrichment

 }

-Note: This token is only valid for 5 minutes and also for one-time use
+<mark style="color:red;">Note: This token is only valid for 5 minutes and also for one-time use</mark>

 **STEP 2:**

-Now that your client-side has a valid token they can compose a url using this format https://issuecards.graphs.bridgecard.co/?card_token=<card token>&chart_type=<type of chart> and render this url in a webview.
+Now that your client-side has a valid token they can compose a url using this format [`https://bridgecard.cards/transaction-graphs?card_token=<card token>&chart_type=<type of chart>`](https://bridgecard.cards/transaction-graphs/?card_token=%3Ccard%20token%3E\&chart_type=%3Ctype%20of%20chart%3E)and render this url in a webview.

-The variable <card token> is where your client-side will use the token they got from the backend in step 1 above and for <type of chart> the current valid values are bar_chart or pie_chart
+The variable `<card token>` is where your client-side will use the token they got from the backend in step 1 above and for `<type of chart>` the current valid values are `bar_chart` or `pie_chart`

 Eventually, you can render graphs looking like this.